 This is the by far the biggest advantage of IF – the hardest part about dieting (the hunger pangs) are mostly taken out of the equation.

 Skipping a meal (like breakfast) means that you have more calorie allotments for your other two meals.
-That means you can eat bigger, more satisfying meals without worrying so much about feeling hungry afterwards.
+That means you can eat bigger, more satisfying meals without worrying so much about feeling hungry afterward.
 Anyone who has gone on a ‘diet’ before knows exactly what I am talking about here.
 With IF, you can pretty much stuff yourself (within reason) when you eat your two or so meals a day.

 One of the most common questions people have when it comes to the fasting diet is ‘won’t you feel hungry in the morning if you skip breakfast?’